Philippines at the 2014 Winter Olympics

 The Philippines competed at the 2014 Winter Olympics in Sochi, Russia from 7 to 23 February 2014.
 The country's participation in the games marks the first time a figure skater from Southeast Asia competed in the Games.
-This was the first time the Philippines competed in Russia, as it, along with 63 other nations, participated in the American-led boycott of the 1980 Summer Olympics in Moscow because of the Soviet–Afghan War.
+The 2014 Games marked the first time a Filipino Olympic team competed in Russia, as the Philippines and 64 western countries took part at the American-led boycott in the 1980 Summer Olympics held in Moscow due to the Soviet–Afghan War.